redhat-cip/dci-ansible-agent/README.md

 ## First steps

+## Requirements

+The agent will run on a host call `jumpbox`.
+Jumbox can be a VM.

+* It must be running the latest stable RHEL release
+* It must have access to Internet
+* It must have a stable internal IP
+* It must be able to reach the undercloud host (SSH)
+* It must be able to expose its port 80 and 5000 to the nodes of the platform
+* It must be able to reach:
+    * the following hosts: api.distributed-ci.io:443 and registry.distributed-ci.io:443
+    * the tool used to redeploy the undercloud
+    * have access to the repository where the OSP-d configuration is stored (instackenv.json, TripleO template)
+    * have 60GB of free space available to store the cache (Yum repositories and images).
+200GB strongly adviced.
+    * the undercloud IP address
+* Finally it must be registered on the RHSM wih a valid subscription

 ### Install the rpm

 You be able to install the rpm of DCI Ansible Agent, you will need to activate some extra repositories.